cujojs/poly/README.md

 * is modular, not monolithic
 * is tiny
 * is configurable to suit your code
-* can be minified using a has-aware compiler/compressor
+* can be minified using a has-aware optimizer

 After cloning poly, be sure to update the submodules if you want to include JSON support.
 Run the following from the root of the poly directory: